MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_dig.md

 # Entity Documentation - minecraft:behavior.dig

-`minecraft:behavior.dig` Allows this entity to dig into the ground before despawning.
+`minecraft:behavior.dig` compels the entity to dig into the ground before despawning.

 ## Parameters